MambaBEV: An EV-based 3D detection model with Mamba2: CONCLUSIONS

 \section{CONCLUSIONS}

-This paper introduces MambaBEV, an efficient 3D detection model, which we believe is the first to integrate Mamba2 into a camera-based detection model.
-We design the TemporalMamba block to effectively fuse temporal information and enhance the global awareness.
-Extensive experiments on the NuScenes dataset demonstrate the effectiveness and efficient of our proposed methods, especially in improving precision of large object detection.
-Additionally, we adopt an end-to-end self-driving paradigm to further assess the model's performance with a good result.
-This work highlights the feasibility and potential of state-space models for autonomous driving perception systems, and provides a solution for improving the precision in large objects detection.
+This paper presents MambaBEV, a novel BEV-based 3D object detection model that integrates Mamba2 into a camera-based perception framework.
+We design the TemporalMamba block to effectively fuse temporal information and enhance global context awareness.
+Extensive experiments on the nuScenes dataset demonstrate the effectiveness and efficiency of the proposed approach, particularly in improving large-object detection accuracy.
+Furthermore, evaluation within an end-to-end autonomous driving framework confirms its strong performance in motion forecasting and planning tasks.
+This work highlights the potential of state-space models for autonomous driving perception and provides a promising direction for improving global context modeling in BEV-based systems.

-\textbf{Limitation}: Our method could significantly reduce the computational cost compared to the global attention based method, but it is still slightly higher than the deformable attention based method.
-In the future, we will develop a solution in this aspect.